 As nearly every motor carrier and private fleet has experienced in their recruiting programs, it’s much more challenging to attract a seasoned driver away from a best-in-class job than it is to court a newer driver and put them on a path toward long-term retention at your fleet.
-In order to attract and retain industry newcomers over the past year, however, fleets have had to be aggressive in evaluating and adjusting pay packages for drivers at the lower end of the experience scale — those with two years of driving experience and less.
+In order to attract and retain industry newcomers over the past year, however, fleets have to be aggressive in evaluating and adjusting pay packages for drivers at the lower end of the experience scale — those with two years of driving experience and less.

 NTI data tells the story clearly, so much so that drivers with one year of experience are now out-earning top-paid drivers from just a few years ago, 2018’s fourth quarter.
-That’s according to data from The National Transportation Institute’s National Survey of Driver Wages, which has tracked the heights to which mileage and hourly wages for industry newcomers has soared over the past 18 months.
+That’s according to data from the The National Transportation Institute’s National Survey of Driver Wages, which has tracked the heights to which mileage and hourly wages for industry newcomers has soared over the past 18 months.

 While per-mile and hourly pay for drivers of all experience levels has shown strong and steady growth over the past two years, the momentum of wage growth among drivers at the lower end of the experience scale has been the most pronounced.
 For example, year over year compared to 2021’s fourth quarter, solo drivers with one year of experience are earning 5.9% more per mile on average.
 That’s compared to a 3.2% gain for so-called cap pay drivers — the highest earners with the most experience.

 That’s significant wage growth for this segment of the driver pool, and it’s evident in seeing this year’s mileage pay data represented in the National Survey of Driver Wages.
 There’s a clear migration up the pay scale for solo drivers with one year of experience.